Everything You Need To Know About

 3. Improving analytical skills: The study of medieval India requires students to analyze and interpret a wide range of primary and secondary sources, such as historical texts, inscriptions, and archaeology.
 This can help you develop critical thinking and analytical skills that are useful in a variety of fields.

-Our Medieval History UPSC Notes provides a comprehensive collection covering all major topics in detail.
-In this part of History, we will deeply learn about different dynasties of medieval India, starting from the Tripartite struggle for Kannauj to the Maratha Empire.
+In this topic, we will deeply learn about different dynasties of medieval India, starting from the Tripartite struggle for Kannauj to the Maratha Empire.

 After the decline of Harsha’s Empire in the 7th century, several large states arose in North India, the Deccan, and South India.
 The Palas, the Pratiharas, and the Rashtrakutas were prominent among them.